2022 National Survey Report

 2022 National Survey Infographics

-Below are six one-page infographics capturing key metrics from the 2022 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation.
+Below are some illustrative infographics capturing key metrics from the 2022 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation.

 2022 National Survey Addendum Reports